Kurdish population: Oceania

 In Australia, Kurdish migrants first arrived in the second half of the 1960s, mainly from Turkey.
 However, in the late 1970s families from Syria and Lebanon were also present in Australia.
 Since the second half of the 1980s, the majority of Kurds arriving in Australia have been from Iraq and Iran; many of them were accepted under the Humanitarian Programme.
 However, Kurds from Lebanon, Armenia and Georgia have also migrated to Australia.
 The majority live in Melbourne and Sydney.

 Japan

 The Japanese government has not granted refugee status.
-While 3,415 Kurds have so far applied for refugee status, none has yet received it.
+While 3,415 Kurds have so far applied for refugee status, none have yet received it.